HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 Cover of Donald M. Frame’s translation of The Complete Essays of Montaigne

-Frame finished his translation in the late 1940s and his language is slightly more dated and formal than Screech’s which, in a more contemporary prose, conveys well the liveliness of Montaigne’s writing style.
+Frame completed his translation in the late 1940s, and his language is slightly more dated and formal than Screech’s, which, in a more contemporary prose, conveys well the liveliness of Montaigne’s writing style.

-Screech’s Penguin Classics edition features more extensive notes than Frame’s and adds small introductory paragraphs before each chapter.
+Screech’s Penguin Classics edition features more extensive notes than Frame’s and includes small introductory paragraphs before each chapter.
 Both will be helpful to readers looking for background information.

 Stanford’s paperback edition is more carefully laid out and easier to read.
 Frame also decided to show Montaigne’s copious Latin and Greek quotations in translation only, which, though it may be a loss to some, makes for a seamless reading experience.